WINNER of the Best Parenting Podcast 2024 Independent Podcast Awards!

 This blog is long, but it's my attempt to give you the best I know in understanding how to approach this as a parent.
 I've broken it into sections and highlighted some messages in bold so they're easier to scan.

-Nobody is saying it explicitly, but parents are having to do almost all of the heavy lifting when it comes to safety on these apps, which is why teens are now growing up in a hyper-sexualised culture.
-I hate to be cynical and negative about something than can be so positive, (I'm really like social media when it's used in the right way) but it's absolutely critical we begin with understanding the landscape before we hand our kids devices.
+I hate to be cynical and negative about something that can be so positive, (I really like social media when it's used in the right way) but it's absolutely critical we begin with understanding the landscape before we hand our kids devices.

-What about laws?
-Listen to the debates about putting laws in place that safeguard our kids from porn on the internet and you'll hear people arguing against it with the concept of personal privacy or 'that's the parents' job.'
+Listen to debates about putting laws in place that safeguard our kids from porn on the internet and you'll hear people arguing against it with the concept of personal privacy or 'that's the parents' job.'
 There's a strange kind of cognitive dissonance when we live in a built world of countless laws to keep us safe, and yet online it's still the Wild West.
-I think that it's because of the hyper-regulated real world that parents are often blind to how unregulated it is online.
 Even where there are regulations, such as a site's legal responsibility to remove photos that have been reported, there is very little interest in complying.
 This is why there are now class-action suits in America being brought by parents.

 Of course, I can completely understand why people say parents should take responsibility, but even parents who really care struggle with how to do this.
 It's hard enough dealing with the messy rooms, their anxiety about starting a new school, and all the friendship issues, without expecting us to become experts in an industry that's moving at warp speed.
 Some parents respond by trying to monitor everything, forbidding all social media and apps, and removing devices at the slightest trouble.
 Others find it so overwhelming that they hand over the device and say 'well this is their world now, so they need to learn for themselves.'